 If you get into payment difficulties and you can't afford your instalments, contact us straight away.
 We may be able to help you by making a different payment arrangement.
 Remember that paying by direct debit ensures that your payments are made on time every month.

 If you pay late we will send you a reminder or final notice.
-If you do not pay you lose your right to pay by instalments, and this could result in you being summonsed to appear in a Magistrates' Court and court costs may be added to your council tax account.
+If you do not pay you lose your right to pay by instalments and this could result in you being summoned to appear in a Magistrates' Court and court costs may be added to your council tax account.

-If the court decides that you are responsible for paying and you have not paid in full, they can issue a Liability Order.
-Once the Council has a Liability Order you should contact us to make an arrangement to pay.
+If the court decides you are responsible for paying and you have not paid in full, they can issue a liability order.
+Once the Council has a liability order you should contact us to make an arrangement to pay.
 If you do not contact us, or we cannot agree how you will pay, we will usually try to collect the money in one of the following ways:

 If you do not pay we can return to court.
 The court may decide to send you to prison, order you to pay, or tell us to write off part or all of the debt.